 Configuration¶

 The configuration for Icinga Notifications is twofold.
 The main configuration resides in the database, shared between the Icinga Notifications daemon and Icinga Notifications Web.
-However, as the Icinga Notifications daemon needs to know how to access this database and some further settings, it needs its own configuration file as well.
+However, as the Icinga Notifications daemon needs to know how to access this database and some further settings, it needs its own configuration as well.

-This configuration is stored in /etc/icinga-notifications/config.yml
+The YAML configuration file is stored in /etc/icinga-notifications/config.yml.

 See config.example.yml for an example configuration.